When conditions force you into more alone time, see it as an opportunity.

 He: "Well, I must not have heard you."

 This is precisely what a shared calendar can help prevent.

 And you can’t be mad that he can’t come to your last-minute work cocktail party because you already know he has a long-standing weekly softball game and the team counts on him.
 Fair is fair.

-- Enjoy Every Minute: If you are at a point where you are able to openly and honestly connect with your partner you’ve also reached a point where you’re open and honest with yourself about who you are and what you need from life.
+If you're at a point where you're able to openly and honestly connect with your partner, you’ve also reached a point where you’re open and honest with yourself about who you are and what you need from life.